Jake Collier

-Jake Collier (born October 23, 1988) is an American mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship.
+Jake Collier (born October 23, 1988) is an American mixed martial artist who competes in the Heavyweight division and competed in the Ultimate Fighting Championship (UFC).

 Background

 With no background in sports, Collier started Brazilian jiu-jitsu to lose weight at the age of 20.
 Eventually he started competing in the sport, quickly taking his first amateur mixed martial arts bout.

 Mixed martial arts career

 Early career

 After compiling an amateur record of 12–2, Collier made his professional debut in November 2010.
 He competed primarily for regional organizations around his native state of Missouri.
-He amassed a record of 7–1 before signing with the UFC on the heels of a first round rear naked choke finish of Gabriel Checco at RFA 19.
+He amassed a record of 8–1 before signing with the UFC on the heels of a first round rear naked choke finish of Gabriel Checco at RFA 19.

 Ultimate Fighting Championship

 Collier made his promotional debut against Vitor Miranda on December 20, 2014 at UFC Fight Night 58.
 He lost the fight via TKO in the final seconds of the first round.

 Collier next faced Ricardo Abreu on June 6, 2015 at UFC Fight Night 68, filling in for an injured Daniel Sarafian.
 Collier won the fight via split decision.

 Collier faced returning veteran Yang Dongi on November 28, 2015 at UFC Fight Night 79.
 He lost the fight via TKO in the second round.

 Collier next faced promotional newcomer Alberto Uda on May 29, 2016 at UFC Fight Night 88.
 He won the fight via TKO in the second round and was awarded a Performance of the Night bonus.

 Collier was expected to face Josh Stansbury in a light heavyweight bout on December 3, 2016 at The Ultimate Fighter 24 Finale.
 However, Collier pulled out of the fight in late October citing injury and was replaced by Devin Clark.

 Collier faced Devin Clark on April 15, 2017 at UFC on Fox 24.
 He lost the fight by unanimous decision.

 Collier faced Marcel Fortuna on November 11, 2017 at UFC Fight Night: Poirier vs. Pettis.
 He won the fight by unanimous decision.

 Collier was scheduled to face Marcin Prachnio on February 24, 2018 at UFC on Fox 28.
 However, on January 4, 2018, he was forced to pull out from the fight citing injury.

 On February 16, 2019 it was announced that Collier had tested positive for higenamine in an out of competition test for which he received a ten-month suspension and he will be eligible to compete again on October 27, 2019.